 Benefits paid by an employer to a beneficiary upon the death of an employee may be excluded from federal gross income.
-The exclusion is limited to \$5,000 and applies to a lump sum distribution from a profit-sharing plan, employee stock ownership plan, an annuity, or tax-sheltered annuity.
-It does not apply to a joint or survivor annuity.
+The exclusion is limited to \$5,000 and applies to payments from a profit-sharing plan, employee stock ownership plan, an annuity, or tax-sheltered annuity, but it does not apply to a joint or survivor annuity.
+The exclusion also does not apply to compensation that the employee had a nonforfeitable right to receive during life, such as bonuses, uncollected salary, and unused leave.

 Fiscal Year Impact

-1993 1994 1995
+1995 1996 1997

-State General Fund \$100,000 \$200,000 \$200,000
+State General Fund \$200,000 \$200,000 \$200,000